stefanofa/awesome/TOPICS.md

 ## radix-ui

-*   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components built with Radix UI and Tailwind CSS.
+*   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
+Accessible.
+Customizable.
+Open Source.

-*   [pacocoursey/cmdk](https://github.com/pacocoursey/cmdk) - Fast, unstyled command menu React component.

-*   [mhaidarhanif/rewinds-legacy](https://github.com/mhaidarhanif/rewinds-legacy) - ⏪ The Remix Stack with Tailwind - New repo: https://github.com/mhaidarhanif/rewinds

 ## live-coding